Mastering Client Variables: A Pro's Guide

 1. Does a client variable get cleared on refresh?

-No, it will not get cleared on a browserrefresh.
+No, it will not get cleared on a browser refresh.

 2. Can we share client variables across applications in OutSystems?

-Yes, they can beshared across multiple applications as long as the User Provider of the apps is the sameand both apps are running in the same browser.
+Yes, they can be shared across multiple applications as long as the user provider of the apps is the same and both apps are running in the same browser.

 3. Does a client variable in OutSystems get cleared on closing the browser?

-No, the valueof a client variable is retained even if the browser is closed and reopened.
+No, the value of a client variable is retained even if the browser is closed and reopened.

-5. How can I store table results in a Client Variable in OutSystems?
+5. How can I store table results in a client variable in OutSystems?

-Convert the table toJSON using JSONSerialize and store the values in it.
-However, it is recommended not tostore large amounts of data.Note: It stores a maximum of 5MB of data, which is roughly 2.6 million characters(depending on the encoding).
+Convert the table to JSON using JSON Serialise and store the values in it.
+However, it is recommended not tostore large amounts of data.

-6. How do I store database results in Client Variables?
+6. How do I store database results in client variables?

-As recommended, Client Variablesare not designed to store database values.
+As recommended, client variables are not designed to store database values.
 However, you can use IndexedDB for thispurpose.
 More on this: https://www.outsystems.com/forge/componentoverview/7477/indexeddb-o11

 Conclusion